chunz-sq/P5-Data-Visualization/README.md

 - I subdued the grid lines.
 - I added one more interaction: manually select lines by clicking the legend.
 By looking at the dimple.js example listed in the resources, I was able to realize this function.

-This initial plot can be viewed at `index_final.html`, or below:
+This final plot can be viewed at `index_final.html`, or below:

 ![Final Chart]( https://github.com/happychun85/P5-Data-Visualization/blob/master/images/final_plot.png)